MathiasRenner/bitleaf-blog/_posts/2017-08-19-new-tool-add-timestamps-enhances-everyday-productivity.md

 published: true
 post_date: 2017-08-19 15:06:27
 ---
 Today, I am proud to share a new open source tool that I just created: It adds timestamps to files.
-Yes, simply, but mighty!
+Yes, simply, but mighty for your productivity!

 <!--more-->